This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowMild stretching can stress the nerves, which is considered minor damage that will heal naturally and can be helped by physical therapy.
+Mild stretching can stress the nerves, which is considered minor damage that will heal naturally and can be helped by physical therapy.

-Manipulating the Baby During Childbirth
+Manipulating the Baby During Childbirth Can Cause Nerve Damage

 For instance, the head and neck may get pulled to the side as the shoulders are delivered from the birth canal.
+This results from shoulder dystocia, when there are difficulties or delays in pulling the shoulder gently through the birth canal.

 When an infant is abnormally large, it can be difficult to deliver through the birth canal.
-Sometimes the shoulders can become stuck, creating the need for emergent interventions.
+Sometimes, the shoulders can become stuck, creating the need for emergent interventions.
 This can lead to the head, shoulder, or arm being pulled or tugged in such a way that the nerves get damaged.[2]

 If a child is abnormally large, it can usually be detected in the last few weeks of pregnancy.
 At that point, a doctor must decide if a cesarean section should be done to avoid a difficult birth that can lead to Erb’s palsy and other complications.

 A breech birth is another factor that increases the risk of Erb’s palsy.
-This is a birth in which the baby’s buttocks or feet emerge through the birth canal first, whereas, in a normal delivery, the head comes out first.
+This is a birth in which the baby’s buttocks or feet emerge through the birth canal first, whereas, in a standard delivery, the head comes out first.

 Erb’s palsy can occur because, as the doctor pulls the baby’s feet out first, the arms are pulled upward over the head.